aws-amplify/amplify-category-api/packages/amplify-graphql-transformer/API.md

 import { AppSyncAuthConfiguration } from '@aws-amplify/graphql-transformer-interfaces';
 import { AssetProvider } from '@aws-amplify/graphql-transformer-interfaces';
 import { Construct } from 'constructs';
-import { DataSourceType } from '@aws-amplify/graphql-transformer-interfaces';
+import { CustomSqlDataSourceStrategy } from 'graphql-transformer-common';
 import { GraphQLTransform } from '@aws-amplify/graphql-transformer-core';
 import { IFunction } from 'aws-cdk-lib/aws-lambda';
+import { ModelDataSourceStrategy } from 'graphql-transformer-common';
 import { NestedStackProvider } from '@aws-amplify/graphql-transformer-interfaces';
-import { RDSConnectionSecrets } from '@aws-amplify/graphql-transformer-core';
-import { RDSLayerMapping } from '@aws-amplify/graphql-transformer-interfaces';
 import { ResolverConfig } from '@aws-amplify/graphql-transformer-core';
 import { SynthParameters } from '@aws-amplify/graphql-transformer-interfaces';
 import { TransformerLog } from '@aws-amplify/graphql-transformer-interfaces';